Pension FAQs

 Can I purchase additional pension in DBplus?

-Once enrolled, members can purchase additional DBplus pension for eligible periods of employment with a participating employer, so long as it is permittable under Canadian pension and tax laws.
+Once enrolled in the Plan, members can purchase additional pension for eligible periods of employment with a participating employer, so long as it is permittable under Canadian pension and tax laws.
 In general, to be eligible: the purchase must be tied to periods of employment (after 1990); the funds must come from a registered retirement vehicle (e.g. LIRA, RRSP, Group RRSP, or Defined Contribution plan); and the amount you can contribute for a purchase is limited by the Income Tax Act to 18% of T4 earnings for the period being purchased.
 Depending on your earnings, additional limits may apply.

 Note that when transferring funds into the CAAT Pension Plan, your financial institution must allow for such a transfer, and purchases for periods of employment in which you may already have an associated defined benefit entitlement will not be permitted.